isabelmeister/cotabox/README.md

 ## Future improvements:
 - Deploy back and front-end on Heroku
-- Random colors customized for each user and saved in the database
 - Create tests for the back and front-end
 - **Probably will be done at 28/03/2021**